BuddyForms/BuddyForms/readme.txt

 ##WITH BUDDYFORM YOU CAN CREATE

+* Contact Forms – Collect leads and customer support data
+* Registration Forms – Sign-up users to your webpage
+* Profile Forms – Let your user update there profile information.
-* Post Forms for Blog Posts – Follow your editorial schedule and keep your blog up-to-date by collecting content from different authors
+* Login Forms – Grant users access to restricted content* Post Forms for Blog Posts – Follow your editorial schedule and keep your blog up-to-date by collecting content from different authors
 * Online Directories – Crowdsource categorized data from your community
 * Showcase – Present your recent work or let clients showcase their use-cases built with your product or tool
 * News Magazines – Create single articles through collaborative writing among a team of editors